 It has less heat than cumin but some of the same smoky flavor.
 For dishes that require the spicier flavor of cumin, use 1-part pure chili powder to 2-parts paprika.
 You’ll get the smoky heat of cumin and only the pickiest of palettes will be able to discern the difference.

 Since paprika comes from the family that includes a wide variety of peppers, you’ll find it provides similar health benefits including capsaicin which can help lower blood pressure, iron, and four different carotenoids.

 Another of the best substitutes for cumin is caraway seeds.
 The two are both in the Parsley family so the flavors are similar in taste.
 Caraway seeds are a great cumin substitute for those dishes where the color of the final dish is part of the appeal.

 Caraway and cumin are similar in color, so the visual presentation of the final dish won’t be altered.
 Again, you’ll want to conservatively start with just half of the caraway seeds to cumin.
 Caraway seeds are not quite as spicy as cumin so increase the amount until you get the desired flavor and no one at your dinner table will be the wiser.

-These can be one of the best alternatives for cumin.
+These can be one of the best alternatives to cumin.
 They provide many of the same health benefits including helping with digestive issues such as bloating, heartburn, gas, and stomach upset.

 So to select the best cumin substitutes for your recipes to be sure to consider any health benefits you desire as well as how any additional ingredients might impact your original recipe.
 Some of these cumin substitutes will work better for specific recipes than others but in the end, your guests won’t notice the difference.
 If they do happen to question you about your secret ingredient, just smile and say you used a little cumin magic.